E.C. Glass boys basketball defeats Tuscarora, heads to first state title game in 56 years

 The rest of the Hilltoppers came alive offensively in the second half.
 Jason Knox finished with 15 points, scoring 13 of those in the final 16 minutes.
 Treacy scored all of his seven points in the second half.

-"Now let's dominate," Best said of his team's physical approach to games this season.
+"Now let's dominate," Best said of his team's physical approach in the second half this season.
 "Because now everybody's looking for their second wind and we're like oh, the game's just getting started. ...
 Everybody will tell you the third quarter is Glass' quarter, because we'll go in, make adjustments, and we thrive on speeding the game up.
 Let's go get it now that everybody's really tired."

 The Hilltoppers started the third quarter on a 7-0 run, then strung together a 10-2 run that began when senior Jamarius Hamlette drained a baseline jumper.
 From that point on, more of Harris' teammates began getting involved in the scoring.
 Knox rattled home a 15-footer.
 Harris found Camp Conner for a corner 3.
 Conner threw a cross-court pass to Treacy, who increased the lead to 47-33 with 2:20 left in the third quarter.